greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

 • cost
 • speed of delivery

-Understanding the current service baseline will help align the project plan to strategic objectives and sustainability goals.

 #### Environmental benefit:
-Placeholder
+A project plan with environmental sustainability suitably balanced against other priorities has the best chance of successful delivery.

 {{ govukDetails({
   summaryText: "Read more",